Humanities Program Chair and Professor

 Dr. Perdigao has taught at Boston College, Northeastern University, and Merrimack College.
-She has taught courses in American literature, children’s and adolescent literature, cultural studies, literary theory, as well as a range of composition courses.
-She received the Kerry Bruce Clark Award for Excellence in Teaching in 2008 and the Phi Eta Sigma National Honor Society Excellence in Teaching Award in 2005.
+She teaches courses in American and British literature, children’s and adolescent literature, cultural studies, film, and television.
+She received the Award for Excellence in Research in 2014, the Kerry Bruce Clark Award for Excellence in Teaching in 2008, and the Phi Eta Sigma National Honor Society Excellence in Teaching Award in 2005.

 From Modernist Entombment to Postmodernist Exhumation: Dead Bodies in Twentieth-Century American Fiction.
 Surrey, UK: Ashgate, 2010.

 Death in American Texts and Performances: Corpses, Ghosts, and the Reanimated Dead.
 Ed.
 Lisa K. Perdigao and Mark Pizzato.
 Surrey, UK: Ashgate, 2010.

 “‘I must become something else’: The Evolution of The CW’s Arrow.”
 Arrow and Superhero Television: Essays on Themes and Characters of the Series.
 Ed.
 Jim Iaccino, Cory Barker, and Myc Wiatrowski.
 McFarland.
 Forthcoming.

 “A Home at the End of the World: The Future of Domesticity in the Whedonverse.”
 At Home in the Whedonverse: Essays on Domestic Place, Space and Life.
 Ed.
 Juliette Kitchens.
 McFarland.
 Forthcoming.

 “#ITSALLCONNECTED: Assembling the Marvel Universe.”
 Assemble!: The Making and Re-Making of the Marvel Cinematic Universe.
 Ed.
 Bill Svitavsky, Julian Chambliss, and Tom Donaldson.
 McFarland.
 Forthcoming.